-Feeling bloated is kind of the worst.
+Feeling bloated is the worst.
 It can not only make you physically ill, but it can also take a toll on your mental state.
 This feeling of discomfort in your stomach is caused by food that stays in your digestive tract longer than it should, and surprisingly, it can be caused by healthy foods, too.
 That's why we decided to delve deeper into the vegetables that cause bloating.
 After all, who thought that eating healthy could make your stomach feel like it's going to pop?